 - Residence Hall shelter locations include the following locations (safest are listed first):

-- Lowell Hall’s laundry room basement hall going to Gamma.
+- Lowell Hall: The laundry room basement hall going to Gamma.

 - Gainey Hall: Use south and west wing first-floor hallways.